-The end of March in the UK brings with it an exciting event.
+The beginning of April in the UK brings with it an exciting event.
 That is, of course, the end of the tax year.

 Why is this so exciting?

 You’ll get a brand new ISA allowance when the new tax year kicks in, helping you invest tax-efficiently, hopefully on the way to becoming an ISA millionaire.

 What is a stocks and shares ISA?

 Individual savings accounts (ISAs) are unique to the UK and give UK residents a means of saving and investing tax-efficiently.